jdcloudcom/en/documentation/Cloud-Security/Web-Application-Firewall/Operation-Guide/Introduction-Protection-Configuration.md

 ## **Protection Configuration**

-Click the Protection Configuration button to set the specific protection configuration of the website.
+Click **Protection Configuration** to set the specific protection configuration of the website.

 The detection process is clearly indicated in the protection configuration.
 See the following figure for details.